 Costs vary from person to person.
 The price of a Medicare Plan F policy is determined based on your age, location, gender, and use of tobacco.
 National averages are around $300 per month, but in many areas, rates start as low as $125 per month.
 For the high deductible version, you may pay as little as $68.
 Health insurance companies will be able to help you determine eligibility and costs for the different Medigap policies.

 IMPORTANT: Many people try to compare the cost of Medicare supplement insurance plans with a Medicare Advantage plan (Part C).
 The two types of insurance are as different as apples and oranges.
-With a Medigap plan, you pay for most of your medical services in advance through your monthly premiumsA premium is an amount that an insurance policyholder must pay for coverage.
-Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. .
+With a Medigap plan, you pay for most of your medical services in advance through your monthly premiums.
 With a Part C plan, you pay most of your costs through copays and coinsurance when you use healthcare services.
 Both offer comprehensive coverage, but a Medicare supplement gives you peace of mind and helps you plan for your healthcare expenses.
 If you still have questions about how these plans differ, your insurance agent can walk you through the costs and covered services.

 What are the Different Parts of Medicare?

-- Medigap plans are listed as A-N. Medigap Plan CMedicare Supplement Plan C, also called Medigap Plan C, is one of the most comprehensive of the 10 standardized supplemental Medicare plans available in most states.
-In fact, only Medicare Plan F offers more coverage., E, F, H, I, and J are no longer available to new Medicare beneficiaries.
-As of 1 January 2020, if you have both Medicare Part A and B you can get a Medigap Plan AMedicare Supplement Plan A is often confused with Medicare Part A, which is the Medicare coverage that pays for your inpatient hospital care.
-Medicare Supplement Plan A, which is also known as Medigap Plan A,..., B, D, G, K, L, M, or N. The most popular plans are G and N.
+• Medigap plans are listed as A-N. Medigap Plan C, E, F, H, I, and J are no longer available to new Medicare beneficiaries.
+As of 1 January 2020, if you have both Medicare Part A and B you can get a Medigap Plan A, B, D, G, K, L, M, or N. The most popular plans are G and N.

 The Big Differences Between Medicare Plan F and Medicare Advantage Plans

 On the surface, Medicare Advantage plans look great.
-The monthly premiums are low (some cost you no additional money) and most plans offer additional benefits, including prescriptions, dental, vision, and more.
-But, the catch is that you pay more when you use services.
-In fact, the Kaiser Family Foundation conducted a study and found that most people with a Medicare Advantage plan pay more for a hospital inpatient stay, not less.
+The monthly premiums are low (some cost you no additional money), and most plans offer additional benefits, including prescriptions, dental, vision, and more.
+But the catch is that you pay more when you use services.
+The Kaiser Family Foundation conducted a study and found that most people with a Medicare Advantage plan pay more for a hospital inpatient stay, not less.

 Also, unlike most Medigap plans, Medicare Advantage plans do not cover you when you travel.
-You’re covered for emergencies inside the United States and its territories, but you and not covered at all for foreign travel.
-With most Medigap plans, including Plan F, you are covered up to the limits of the policy.
+You’re covered for emergencies inside the United States and its territories, but you are not covered at all for foreign travel.
+With most Medigap plans, including Plan F, you are covered up to the policy’s limits.

 Prescription drug coverage is not offered through Medicare Plan F but it is available as a stand-alone Medicare Part D plan.
 Basic prescription drug plans start at around $20 per month in most areas.